- EVE Online has been around for quite a while and it's still in the heavyweight category when it comes to the fanbase.

 As this method not-so-subtly implies, you can use PIA to reduce packet loss.
 However, it has many other uses, including but not limited to reducing in-game ping, circumventing geoblocking, and eliminating ISP throttling.

-Not to mention the security and privacy boost your default, insecure Internet connection will receive from using a VPN service.
+Not to mention the security and privacy boost your default, the insecure Internet connection will receive from using a VPN service.

 However, note that using a VPN has been proven to work only if your ISP limits your connection somehow, by either throttling your bandwidth or using bad routing.